Lyris12/YGOCC-QCd/README-QCd.md

 created by ZEN, coded by Lyris
 ## `19782411` Aenatoa, Administral of the Universe
 created by ZEN, coded by Lyris
+## `19782412` Johanna, The Enlightened Administral
+created by ZEN, coded by Glitchy
+## `19782413` Administral Code - Thyatrian Charity
+created by ZEN, coded by Glitchy
+## `19782414` Administral Code - Laodichean Sword of Rage "Ikari"
+created by ZEN, coded by Glitchy
+## `19782415` Administral Code - Ephesian Tenacity
+created by ZEN, coded by Glitchy
 ## `19822100` Shadow NOVA - Drake
 created by Seth, coded by Lyris
 ## `19822101` Shadow NOVA - Damien